 God will resurrect everyone who has ever lived according to a set plan.
 The saints will be resurrected to eternal life at Christ’s return and reign with Him for a thousand years.
 The rest of the dead will be raised to physical life after the Millennium (Ezek 37:13-14, Dan 12:2-3, John 5:28-29, 12:32, 1Cor 15:22-23, 50-52, 1Thes 4:16-17, Rev 20:4-5).

-After the second resurrection, Jesus Christ will gather every human being and judge them according to their works.
-He will destroy everyone not listed in the book of life by a second death in the lake of fire.
+After the second resurrection, Jesus Christ will gather everyone and judge them according to their works.
+He will destroy those not listed in the book of life by a second death in the lake of fire.
 Then, God will dwell with His people forever in a new heaven and a new earth (Mal 4:1, Matt 10:28, 2Cor 5:10, 2Pet 3:11-13, Rev 20:11-15, 21:1-3).